splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     <h2>Imported data<a name="aws-imported-data" class="headerlink" href="#aws-imported-data" title="Permalink to this headline">¶</a></h2>
   </embed>

-By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account.
+By default Splunk Observability Cloud brings in data from all supported AWS services associated with your account, with :ref:`certain limitations <aws-data-limits>`.
 See :ref:`Supported integrations in Splunk Observability Cloud <aws-integrations>` for a complete list of the services supported by default.

 To manage the amount of data to import, see :ref:`aws-infra-import`.